Luye Pharma Ltd: Methodological note for HCP/ORDM/HCO disclosure 2025

 Category 4 and 9 upstream and downstream distribution

-We have been working with main wholesaler to maintain minimum stock levels and to optimise deliveries from pre wholesaler.
+Our main wholesaler now maintains minimum stock levels and optimises deliveries from pre wholesaler.

-An ESG statement from our pre-wholesaler is current in progress for future CRP’s.
+An ESG statement from our pre-wholesaler is currently in progress for future CRP’s.

 Category 5 waste generated in operations